Ximena Caminos

-Ximena Caminos is an Argentine art curator, visual artist, cultural entrepreneur, and environmental activist recognised for integrating public art with marine conservation and sustainable urban development.
-She is the founder of the ocean-centric nonprofit BlueLab Preservation Society, chief creative officer of HoneyLab Creative, and founder of The ReefLine, a 7-mile underwater sculpture park and hybrid reef system off Miami Beach.
-Caminos has played pivotal roles in establishing cultural districts in Buenos Aires and Miami through Faena Art and The Underline, and serves as a regular collaborator with the Cultural Affairs Management of the City of Miami.
+Ximena Caminos is an Argentine art curator, visual artist cultural entrepreneur, and environmental activist recognised for integrating public art with marine conservation and sustainable urban development.
+Founder of the ocean-centric nonprofit BlueLab Preservation Society, and founder of The ReefLine a 7-mile underwater sculpture park and marine sanctuary in Miami Beach, and played pivotal roles in establishing cultural districts in Buenos Aires and Miami through Faena Art and The Underline.
+She is a regular collaborator of the Cultural Affairs Management of the City of Miami, for whom she has curated several exhibitions and art installations.

-Early life and education
+Early career and education

-Caminos was born in Buenos Aires, Argentina.
-She studied art, philosophy, and stage design under prominent Latin American artists, including Luis Felipe Noé and Eduardo Stupía.
-Her early curatorial career included positions at the Museo de Arte Latinoamericano de Buenos Aires (MALBA) from 2002 to 2004, and at the Centro Cultural Recoleta, where she developed her philosophy of "cultural acupuncture" to revitalise urban spaces.
-This concept applies strategic artistic interventions to transform urban areas affected by disinvestment into culturally vibrant spaces.
+Caminos was born in Buenos Aires and studied art, philosophy, and stage design under prominent Latin American artists, including Luis Felipe Noé and Eduardo Stupía.
+Her early career included curatorial work at the Museo de Arte Latinoamericano de Buenos Aires (MALBA) and the Centro Cultural Recoleta, where she developed her philosophy of "cultural acupuncture" to revitalise urban spaces.

 Career

 Faena Art and cultural placemaking

-In 2004, Caminos co-founded Faena Art, a nonprofit platform for interdisciplinary art, alongside developer Alan Faena.

-As executive director and chief curator of the Faena Arts Center in Buenos Aires, she spearheaded the Faena Prize for the Arts, one of Latin America's largest art awards.
-Established in 2012 and awarded biennially, the prize offers between USD $75,000 and $100,000 to support artistic experimentation and post-disciplinary exploration.

-Under Caminos's directorship, the Faena Arts Center, housed in a historic 4,000-square-meter grain mill, presented monumental installations by internationally renowned artists including Ernesto Neto, Los Carpinteros, Franz Ackermann, Leandro Erlich, and Refik Anadol.
-She transformed Buenos Aires' Puerto Madero neighbourhood into a major cultural district and international cultural hub.
-Caminos later expanded Faena Art to Miami Beach, where she served as artistic director until 2022, curating large-scale installations including Refik Anadol's "Machine Hallucinations: Coral" during Art Basel Miami Beach 2021.
+In 2004, Caminos co-founded Faena Art, a nonprofit platform for interdisciplinary art, with developer Alan Faena.
+She spearheaded the Faena Prize for the Arts, one of Latin America's largest art awards, and transformed Buenos Aires' Puerto Madero district into a cultural hub.
+She later expanded Faena Art to Miami Beach, curating large-scale installations by artists such as Leandro Erlich and Refik Anadol.

+Ximena Caminos is a public speaker who has presented on art and social impact at events including Aspen Climate Ideas, Harvard University, Northeastern University, Fortune 500 CEOs, and other cultural forums worldwide.